ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

  * Development nodes: `dev3` and `devr8`
  * GPU development node: `gpudevr8`
+ * Data transfer nodes: N/A
  * Compute nodes: Add `-l rocky8=true` to `qsub` or to your script

 If you are a PHI users, please use:

  * Development node: `pdevr8`
  * GPU development node: `pgpudevr8`
+ * Data transfer nodes: `pdt1`
  * Compute nodes: Add `-l rocky8=true` to `qsub` or to your script

 <!--
 qhost -l rocky8=true | wc -l
 qhost -l rocky8=true | awk '{ print $5 }' | grep -E "^[[:digit:]]+$" | paste -sd+ | bc
 -->
-As of 2023-09-28, 33 of the compute nodes runs Rocky 8 with a total of 880 CPU slots.
+As of 2023-10-13, 41 of the compute nodes runs Rocky 8 with a total of 1,104 CPU slots.
 Because there is a limited number of Rocky-8 compute nodes, _please do not send large arrays or time consuming jobs to the Rocky 8 nodes_.

 ## Rocky 8 support and feedback